fcynnek/Assignment_7/README.md

 # Assignment_7

- K. Cheng's Assignment #7 for Coders Campus Bootcamp
+Assignment #7 for Coders Campus Bootcamp

+This assignment was about writing Unit Tests for the code.